mitsosg10/full_data_project/README.md

+# best seller

-# The starting file is quite chaotic
+The starting file is quite chaotic

 Firstly we prioritize tyding the data and export a subset csv with the needed information on mysql.